The only royal icing recipe you’ll ever need! Perfect for decorating cookies, cakes, cupcakes, & gingerbread houses. Easy, pipes smooth, & dries hard.

 Today I have a basic recipe for you that every good baker should know how to make: Royal Icing!

-It’s a total staple.
-You’ll love this royal icing because it’s easy to make and perfect for so many things.
 You can use it to make transfers, pipe roses or intricate embroidery-like accents on cakes, to glue together a gingerbread house, or my favorite way: as a cookie icing.

 I have a few great cookie recipes on this site that are just begging for a little royal icing embellishment!
 Be sure to check out my Cut-Out Cookies that Don’t Spread, Chocolate Cut-Out Cookies, Gingerbread Cookies, and Soft Cut-Out Sugar Cookies.

-Royal icing is an easy to make icing that’s made from just 3 simple ingredients: meringue powder, water, and powdered sugar.
+Royal icing is an easy-to-make icing that’s made from just 3 simple ingredients: meringue powder, water, and powdered sugar.
 (Some recipes call for egg whites instead of meringue powder, but I prefer to use the powder because the results are more consistent and it’s safer to eat.)

 As it dries, it hardens to the consistency of candy, similar to like button candy or a smarty.
 Hard enough to not smear, but not so hard you can’t bite it easily.